-The Rhynchronphorus phoenicis larva can depict a reservoir of pathogenic microorganism of poor sanitation affiliate (Thomas et al., 2021; Okpoko, 2016; Ebenebe & Okpoko, 2015).
-The connection between parasitic infection and microbial contamination increases the onus on public health as co-infection can worsen the degree of infection and jeopardise treatment effort (Garofalo et al., 2019; Thomas et al., 2021; Ngoka et al., 2021).
-A microbial analysis of raw and procced larva of Rhynchophorus phoenicis revealed microbial association with potential harmful bacterial species including Bacillus, Staphylococcus, and Enterobacter (Adesina et al., 2023; Ngoka et al., 2021; Ebenebe & Okpoko, 2015), evidence of the detriment of eating the insect larva without processing.
+The Rhynchronphorus phoenicis larvae can serve as a reservoir of pathogenic microorganisms of poor sanitation affiliate (Thomas et al., 2021; Okpoko, 2016; Ebenebe & Okpoko, 2015).
+The connection between parasitic infection and microbial contamination increases the onus on public health as co-infection can worsen the degree of infection and jeopardise treatment efforts (Garofalo et al., 2019; Thomas et al., 2021; Ngoka et al., 2021).
+A microbial analysis of raw and procced larva of Rhynchophorus phoenicis revealed microbial association with potential harmful bacterial species including Bacillus, Staphylococcus, and Enterobacter (Adesina et al., 2023; Ngoka et al., 2021; Ebenebe & Okpoko, 2015), evidence of the detriment of eating the insect larvae without processing.

-The ancient rooted culture of eating raw larva of Rhynchophorus phoenicis obtainable among many individuals particularly farmers, hunters and fisher men in Ogbia is evidence of parasitological problems relating to insufficient health education and food hygiene.
-The sequence of removing the Rhynchophorus phoenicis larva from the parent plant and its handling method is usually carried out with no form of standard hygiene procedure, increasing the vulnerability of potential consumers.
+The ancient rooted culture of eating raw larva of Rhynchophorus phoenicis practiced by many individuals particularly farmers, hunters and fisher men in Ogbia is evidence of parasitological problems relating to insufficient health education and food hygiene.
+The sequence of removing the Rhynchophorus phoenicis larva from the parent plant and its handling method is usually carried out with no form of standard hygiene procedures, increasing the vulnerability of potential consumers.
 In rural areas like Ogbia where ecosystem disturbance is consistent through constant oil exploration, rapid parasite proliferation is inevitable.
-The scenario of rapid propagation of parasitic agent increases the chances of parasitic contamination of organisms including palm trees and the Rhynchophorus phoenicis larva and facilitates the likelihood of zoonotic infections in the locality.
+The scenario of rapid propagation of parasitic agents increases the chances of parasitic contamination of organisms including palm trees and the Rhynchophorus phoenicis larva and facilitates the likelihood of zoonotic infections in the locality.

-Despite the extend at which raw consumption of the Rhynchophorus phoenicis larva is going on in the Island of Ogbia, scientific research on the health risk of such habit is lacking with most available literatures pointing strong on the nutritional content of the insect larva ignoring the potential health risk of the unhealthy habit.
-Therefore, an insight on the potential health risk of eating raw larva of Rhynchophorus phoenicis will be significant as it will influence rural behaviours on the handling and adequate preparation of the edible insect larva and reduce the chances of zoonotic infections in the communities.
+Despite the extent to which raw consumption of the Rhynchophorus phoenicis larva is practiced on in the Island of Ogbia, scientific research on the health risk of such habit is lacking with most available literature strongly focused on on the nutritional content of the insect larva ignoring the potential health risk of the unhealthy habit.
+Therefore, an insight into the potential health risk of eating raw larva of Rhynchophorus phoenicis will be significant as it will influence rural behaviours on the handling and adequate preparation of the edible insect larva and may reduce the chances of zoonotic infections in the communities.
 Therefore, this study is aimed at evaluating the health risk associated with the habit of eating raw Rhynchophorus phoenicis larva.

 Materials and Methods

-Study Area: This study was conducted in the Island of Ogbia kingdom.
-Ogbia is a rural Island surrounded by creeks and rivers.
-The consumption of Rhynchophorus phoenicis is a way of life and means of survival for small low-income households in Ogbia.
-However, raw consumption of the insect larva constitutes a general behaviour among farmers, hunters and fisher which constitute a greater number of rural populations in the area.
+Study Area: This study was conducted in the Ogbia kingdom a rural Island surrounded by creeks and rivers.
+The consumption of Rhynchophorus phoenicis is a part of life and livelihood forlow-income households in Ogbia.
+However, raw consumption of the insect larvae is a common practice among farmers, hunters and fishers which constitute a greater number of rural populations in the area.
 Ogbia is located at latitude 14.493919 and longitude 8.367778 on GPS coordinates.
-The inhabitants are typical fishermen with the area experiencing two seasons annually viz dry and wets.
+The inhabitants are typical fishermen with the area experiences two seasons annually namely dry and wets.

 Figure 1: Map of Ogbia